wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo is a sleek chat platform for Live Support with Real Time Visitor Monitoring, Chat Rooms and Private Chats!
+Flyzoo is a sleek chat platform for Live Support with Real Time Visitor Monitoring, Group Chat Rooms and Private Chats!

 == Description ==

+All you need to chat on your site!
+Chat with your customers for **live support** and engage your community in **chat rooms**.

-Flyzoo chat provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce and **group chats** with **one-to-one chats** for your community.
+Flyzoo chat provides a complete **live support** solution with **real time visitor monitoring** for your e-commerce nd **group chats** with **one-to-one chats** for your community.

-All you need to chat on your site at a very affordable price!

 Features include: online/offline messages, color customization, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

-Chat with your customers for **live support** and engage your community in **chat rooms**.

 ####Flyzoo Live Chat####